- Builder Deposits

 Get pre-approved first

 The pre-approval is only as good as the information you provide your lender.
-It pays to be very thorough at this stage because you don’t want expensive surprises later.
+Be very thorough at this stage, you don’t want expensive surprises later.
 Your lender will check your credit and review your income and debts to determine the loan amount you will be approved for and the loan options.
 You will discuss what is a comfortable payment for you, what cash you will need for a down payment, and closing costs.